Zachary-R-Wilson/CIS-560-Project/README.md

 # Timeblock Planner
-An application demonstrating proficiency with databases.
+A web application demonstrating proficiency with databases.

 ## Description